Input sections, output sections, regions, and program segments

 Be aware of the following when execute-only (XO) sections are present:

-You can mix XO and non-XO sections in the same execution region.
-However, this results in the output of a RO section.
+- You can mix XO and non-XO sections in the same execution region.
+In this case, the XO section loses its XO property and results in the output of a RO section.

-If an input file has one or more XO sections then the linker generates a separate XO ELF segment.
-In the final image, the XO segment immediately precedes the RO segment, unless otherwise specified by a scatter file or the
+If an input file has one or more XO sections then the linker generates a separate XO execution region if the XO and RO sections are in distinct regions.
+In the final image, the XO execution region immediately precedes the RO execution region, unless otherwise specified by a scatter file or the